Kivlov84/nginx-docker/README.md

 # DIND

-How to build docker image in Buddy, kurwa
+How to build docker image in Buddy, kurwa mac

 ## License